What is pain management?

-Most of the pain associated with cancer can be blamed on the tumor itself.
-The tumor pushes on nerves, bones or organs, which can lead to significant discomfort.
-Pain also can result from common cancer treatments: chemotherapy, radiation therapy and surgery.
-For example, chemotherapy can lead to peripheral neuropathy, a condition that includes tingling, numbness and weakness in the hands and arms or legs and feet.
+Most of the pain associated with cancer comes from the tumor itself, by pushing on nerves, bones or organs, which can lead to significant discomfort.
+Pain also may result from common cancer treatments such as chemotherapy, radiation therapy and surgery.
+For example, chemotherapy may lead to peripheral neuropathy, a condition that causes tingling, numbness and weakness in the hands and arms or legs and feet.

-Pain management can improve quality of life at any stage of cancer, so managing your pain is our priority.
-Our experienced Pain Management team cares for you throughout your treatment to help reduce your pain and ensure that you are comfortable.
+Pain management may improve quality of life at any stage of cancer, so managing your pain is our priority.
+Our experienced pain management team cares for you throughout your treatment, to help reduce your pain and help you get comfortable.
 We use a variety of modalities to treat and control pain, including:

 - Prescription medications

 - Implanted pain pumps

 - Nerve block therapies